-There are many versions of beef stew, especially in the countries around the world, but I like to stick to the classic ingredients.
-Beef, potatoes, onions, and carrots are the main ingredients you that will keep you warm, fuzzy, and happy.
-Beef and vegetables become very tender after stewing for a long period of time and very flavorful from the tomato infused broth and generous seasoning.
-It’s the ultimate comfort with every bite.
+I like to stick to the classic ingredients.
+Beef, potatoes, onions, and carrots are the main ingredients in the beef stew that will keep you warm, fuzzy, and happy.
+Beef and vegetables become very tender after stewing for a long period of time and very flavorful from the tomato and beef based broth and generous seasoning.
+It’s the ultimate comfort dish with every bite!

-I love using fingerling potatoes or other small potatoes because of how well they hold the shape and stand up to pressure cooking.
+Potatoes – I love using fingerling potatoes or other small potatoes because of how well they hold their shape and stand up to pressure cooking.
 Cut potatoes can be too soft after pressure cooking, especially the starchy kind.
 So use fingerling or other small potatoes and leave them whole, with skin on.
-If you still want to use large potatoes and cut them, use waxy potatoes like red potatoes.
+If a few of your fingerling potatoes are too large, you can cut them in half or so.

 Peas are a very popular addition so if you like peas, add a small bag of frozen peas to your stew.